ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 ...
 ```

-The dictionary source `YAMLRegExpTree` represents the structure of a Regexp Tree.
+The dictionary source `YAMLRegExpTree` represents the structure of a regexp tree.
 For example:

 ```yaml
 - regexp: 'Linux/(\d+[\.\d]*).+tlinux'